PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [x] Done for step 1
   - [x] Done for step 2
   - [x] Done for step 3
+- [x] Improve loading individually by step on New Image
+  - [x] Improve Loading page from Step 1 (not sure if it is working)
+  - [x] Improve Loading page from Step 2
+  - [x] Improve Loading page from Step 3
+  - [x] Improve Loading page from Step 4

 #### Tech Debit